-Today’s topic is very important because there is great confusion around what IS a healthy relationship.
+Today’s topic is crucial because there is great confusion about a healthy relationship.
 Many of us never knew!

-This is perfectly understandable because we were not taught ‘Healthy Relationship Awareness’ (wouldn’t that be a wonderful curriculum subject?).
+This is understandable because we were not taught ‘Healthy Relationship Awareness’ (wouldn’t that be a terrific curriculum subject?).
 Our role models and forebears were also confused!

 We Are ALL In This Together